DomWilliams0/name-needed/.planning/active.md

 * [X] build ui element in GatherAndBuild test is invisible
 * [X] fix gather material haul decision "change" when split stack is picked up
         * [X] remove last action access from blackboard
+* [X] pause
+* [ ] fast forward
+* [ ] update readme controls for pause+ff
+* [ ] bug: if noone considers a dse as initial choice, its best candidates are never tracked, then everyone can choose the same one (manifests if a society job is assigned while paused)
+* [ ] bug: 1 completion is asserted wrongly in Haul society job, can get many cancellations